-Healthy Avocado Shrimp Salad in avocado skins, a delicious and quick recipe.
+Healthy Avocado Shrimp Salad in avocado skins, a delicious and quick recipe with a lemon kick.
 If you are looking for lighter and more nutritious meals after all the heavy winter food, this is a recipe for you.
 Ready in just about 10 minutes.

 Tips to make the best avocado shrimp salad